ohsik/writejournal-jekyll/_posts/2020-11-16-best-personal-journal-apps-of-2021.md

 Grid Diary places a completely unique spin on journaling by showing a sequence of various questions in a grid-fashion layout, basically making it less difficult with the intention to hold a diary or journal.
 It has a integrated library of advised activates so that you in no way get caught with writer's block.

 <a href="https://griddiaryapp.com/" target="_blank">Download Grid Diary</a>

+We love <a href="https://www.goodnightjournal.com/" target="_blank">Goodnight Journal</a> as it offers most features that make writing journal fun and easy.
+Also, it is big deal for us to be able to us it on either laptop or smart phones.
+What's your favorite journal apps for 2021?